On the error control of invariant causal prediction: Discussion

+From a practical perspective, when choosing the error control in ICP, the original FWER control should not be used, as simultaneous true discovery bounds can recover the FWER-controlled set of the original ICP procedure while providing additional insight, and can therefore serve as a replacement.
+When a probability-type guarantee is desired, simultaneous true discovery bounds should be used to determine the discovery set.
+In contrast, when a more exploratory analysis is desired and an expectation-type guarantee is acceptable, ICP with simultaneous FDR control can be used and may yield larger discovery sets.
+In this case, we recommend using the Step-Su or Step-LinearSu calibrators as default choices.
+With several simultaneous FDR-controlled sets, the method may, additionally and simultaneously, also give a FWER-controlled set, though that set may be smaller than the FWER-controlled set of the original ICP method.

-The original ICP method has been generalized to various settings, including non-linear models \citep{heinze2018invariant}, sequential data \citep{pfister2019invariant}, and transformation models \citep{kook2023model}.
-It would be interesting to either directly apply or generalize our proposed simultaneous true discovery bound in these settings.
+The original ICP method has been generalized to various settings, including non-linear models \citep{heinze2018invariant}, sequential data \citep{pfister2019invariant}, transformation models \citep{kook2023model}, and settings with a single environment and no interventions \citep{bodik2025structural}.
+All these methods provide (asymptotic) FWER-type error control guarantees.
+It would be interesting to extend our proposed methods to these settings, either directly or through suitable generalizations, to achieve less conservative error control.

-When testing the null hypothesis $H^*_{0, i }$ (see~\eqref{def:direct-hypothesis-i}), p-values based on the ICP approach are constructed by testing for invariance across different environments.
-However, other sources of information, such as testing for conditional independence, may also provide evidence to reject $H^*_{0, i }$.
-If new p-values can be obtained by combining information from different principles when testing $H^*_{0, i }$, then the simultaneous false discovery bound based on closed testing can be directly applied to provide causal discoveries with error control guarantees, and FDR control may become suitable again.
-Note that it is unclear how to achieve this with the original ICP formulation.
-This is another advantage of the multiple testing formulation~\eqref{def:direct-hypothesis-i}.
-For future research, it would be interesting to develop concrete methods for combining information based on different principles when testing $H^*_{0, i }$ to achieve error-controlled causal discoveries.

-Finally, we note that calculating the simultaneous true discovery bound \eqref{td-bound-CT} can become computationally intractable for large $|R|$ (or large $m$).
-This computational challenge is also inherent in the original ICP approach, which requires testing $2^{|m|}$ hypotheses.
-Various strategies have been proposed to address this issue, including reducing the set of potential causal predictors through pre-screening methods such as Lasso (see \cite{peters2016causal} for further discussion).
-Addressing this computational challenge is another interesting direction for future research.